 - A SIGNED draft of your federal tax return

 - W2(s) (if applicable)

 The Free Application for Federal Student Aid is used by the Department of Education and MU to determine your eligibility for federal, state and institutional financial aid, including grants, educational loans and work-study programs.
-You must apply annually.
-Mizzou's priority deadline is March 1.
+You must apply annually by Mizzou’s priority deadline.

 Grade Point Average (GPA)

 Average of a student’s grades, usually on a 4.0 scale.
 (A=4.0.
 B=3.0.
 C= 2.0.
 D=1.0.)